Hey, guys. It’s Brandon. And I guess this is officially my rant/reaction column. Hi. Hello.

 Every year the major television networks hold an upfront event where they invite their present and potential sponsors to be wowed with a lavish stage show that trots out show talent and boasts an exciting new lineup through the impending fiscal year and then, usually, ends in mountains of cocaine being sniffed off of someone’s chest in a dimly-lit room to the sound of heavy bass thumps.

 Not to get too inside-baseball, but I work for Adult Swim.com.
-[ROBOT UNICORN ATTACK 2, OUT NOW, FREE FOR iPHONE & iPAD!]
-As such, I was made aware that the Cartoon Network strategy for this year’s upfront was to deliberately avoid a big, flashy event and, instead, take a road trip to visit each and every one of our major sponsors directly.
+As such, I was made aware that the Cartoon Network strategy for this year’s upfront was to supplement the big, flashy stage event by taking a road trip to visit each and every one of our major sponsors directly.
 A bus was rented, a plan was mapped, and a ragtag group of smiling sales reps ticked off fifteen cities one-by-one.

 And it was a massive success.
 (That’s as much detail as I’m able to go into, unfortunately.)

 The important takeaway is that the direct attention paid to each individual company and sponsor was unanimously received with enthusiasm and praise.
 Each presentation was laser-focused to the specific people in each room, whereas the typical upfront of any other network tries to address and impress everyone in a single, concentrated blast of lights and sounds and celebrities and glitter-saturated shit.